Let’s Get That Story Out Of Your Head

 Homework: write Act Three.

-You will send me your completed screenplay, which I will read and provide notes before our last call.
+You will send me your completed screenplay, which I will read and provide notes on before our last call.

 Session 6: 60-minute call to go over your completed screenplay